 • Montreal - a technical street course with modest elevation changes.

-• Cote d'Azur - a long street course with intense corners.
+• Cote d'Azur - a long street course with intense corners in a Mediterrenean setting.

 • Laguna Seca - the technical California road course famous for its Corkscrew- a downhill left-right chicane.